hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

   ## for example

-  \copy profile from '/Users/funmilayoolaiya/documents/profile.csv' delimiter ',' CSV HEADER;
+  \copy profile from '/Users/sarahlewis/documents/profile.csv' delimiter ',' CSV HEADER;

-Your data would have been successfully copied into a table in the database.
+Your data would have been successfully copied into a table in the PG database.